-This is a workshop designed to support therapists and counselors, artists and creatives, or anyone who wants to learn to work with their dreams in service of healing, creative or contemplative processes.
+This is a workshop designed to support therapists and counselors, artists and creatives, meditators and those engaged in spiritual practices and anyone who wants to learn to work with their dreams in service of healing, creative or contemplative processes.

 I prefer to have no more than 6 or 7 members in the group.

-There will be time each session to for a respectful and boundaried exploration about a dream that is either shared by a participant or selected from the readings.
+There will be time each session to for a respectful and boundaried exploration of dreams that are either shared by a participant or selected from the available readings.

 Also, remember that this is not a therapy group.
 Examining dreams may shed light on conflict or complexes or challenges which may be better processed in a therapy or counseling process than in a workshop.
 This group is supplemental to other therapeutic, creative, or contemplative processes – and not a replacement for appropriate therapeutic services, professional mentoring or spiritual direction.

 You can read more about my work with dreams here in the New Yorker , and you are welcome to peruse the blog by searching for “dreams” to see my available essays about working with dreams and dream amplification.

 The fee for the workshop is $500 – please be aware that partial scholarship funds are available for two members per session.
 Payment can be made via Venmo, Chase QuickPay/Zelle, or Paypal.

 I will forward each registered workshop member a syllabus of optional readings as well as a pdf of my e-booklet of brief teaching essays on the Jungian concepts that we will be exploring.
 Members will also receive a free coupon code for one years subscription to my online subscription Seminar essay series.
 Some essays from my public blog will also be suggested.
 Additional reading will be suggested from The Portable Jung which is available to read free online or to purchase if you prefer.
 All reading is optional for those who are interested.